 But the truth is that none of those other industries can benefit from any of the things Greenpeace wants, and they would all be massively hurt by rises in the cost of energy - which would be huge and inevitable in the low-carbon, non-nuclear future that the hippies want to see.
 None of those industries will give Greenpeace the time of day.

 The IT biz, however, doesn't actually use that much energy: even a vast cloud like Facebook has basically negligible energy impact, as we've seen above.
 The cloud and IT in general would cope comparatively easily with energy price rises, carbon taxes etc. Better, IT firms could make big money if supplies of energy - in particular, of electricity - became scarcer and more expensive as this would allow vast sales of networking and computing technology for use in "smart grids" and other such energy-efficiency ploys.

-So IT is an area where the hippies can perhaps get some traction for their ideas.
+So IT is an area where the Greenpeace can perhaps get some traction for its ideas.
 And better still, several of the cloudy IT giants are not just technology companies but advertising ones with giant audiences - Facebook and Google being prime examples.
 As such they have potentially enormous political clout, which may go some way to explaining why politicians tend to laud them and cosy up to them at every opportunity, despite the generally rather limited economic benefits they offer.

 And this in turn probably explains why Greenpeace is so interested in IT companies, and the IT companies are so much more willing to enter into a dialogue with the organisation than other large concerns are.
 The cloud sector can benefit from a green agenda, and some of it at least has the political muscle which can help push that agenda forward. ®